 Lambrusco

-In Bologna, the Emilia-Romagna region’s capital, you’ll find a wide variety of the local wines.
+In Bologna, the Emilia-Romagna region’s capital, you’ll find a wide variety of local wines.
 Lambrusco is the most well-known type of wine in this area.
-The Lombardy region, which is on the northern border of Bologna, is where Lambrusco gets its name.
+The Lombardy region, on the northern border of Bologna, is where Lambrusco gets its name.
 The vibrant metropolis of Milan serves as the Lombardy region’s capital.

 The Lambrusco wines spread outside of Italy to other countries.
 These days, it is produced throughout the world and not just in the Lombardy region.
 Many wineries in the Bologna area produce this sparkling red wine.
 Lambrusco is a fruity-tasting, lightly sparkling red wine.
 It’s simple to drink while eating fresh pasta or enjoying an Apperitivo.